 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-.3 Delegation - Officers of WSI may delegate any portion of their powers or duties to another Individual Member or to a committee composed of Individual Members, except that neither the Finance Vice Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
+.3 Delegation - Officers of WSI may delegate any portion of their powers or duties to another Individual Member or to a committee composed of Individual Members, except that neither the Finance Vice Chair nor the Paid Staff may delegate duties to the other without the consent of the Board of Directors.
 In addition, the authority to sign checks, drafts, orders of withdrawal or wire transfers shall not be delegated other than by the Board of Directors.
 Except as otherwise provided in these Bylaws and with the consent of the Board of Directors, any officer may delegate any portion of that officer’s powers or duties to the paid staff of WSI.
 A delegation of powers or duties shall not relieve the delegating officer of the ultimate responsibility to see that these duties and obligations are properly executed or fulfilled.

 .4 Assistant and Deputy Officers - The House of Delegates or the Board of Directors may by resolution or WSI’s Policies and Procedures Manual may create the office of deputy to one or more of the elected officers.
 The resolution or the Policies and Procedures Manual shall determine the method of election or appointment and define the duties and powers of the respective deputies, which may include the power to act for the officer when the officer is out of the Territory or temporarily incapacitated.
 The elected officers may appoint one or more assistant officers and define their respective duties.